GW-HIVE/biomuta-old/docs/source/cosmic_download.rst

 ^^^^^^^^^^
 The COSMIC dataset contains a large number of fields, many of which were filtered out in order to speed up processing in subsequent steps.

-A 'simplified' version of the file was used by selecting specific columns from the orginal downloaded file:
+A 'simplified' version of the file was used by selecting specific columns from the orginal downloaded file using the command line tool *awk*

 **Fields in Simplified Version**